 Luva Nahid Choudhury

 Luva Nahid Choudhury graduated as an Architect from the Bangladesh University of Engineering and Technology (BUET) in 1986.
-After a 10-year stint in government service, she joined Bengal Foundation in 1998 as its Director.
+After a 10-year stint in government service, she joined Bengal Foundation in 1998.
 She is currently the Director General of Bengal Foundation.
-Choudhury is a member of the governing board of BRAC.

 Nawshin Khair is a fashion designer and owns ‘Paera’.
 A graduate of Richmond University, London, she is the Managing Director, of the fair trade label Aranya, and the social business, bCraft Initiatives.
 Furthermore, Nawshin Khair is the Country Coordinator, and advisor of the Global Committee of Fashion Revolution.